Alex Larke

-Alex Larke (born Alexis Kenneth Larke; 25 May 1979) (also known as Larkey Larke or Larkey) is a British singer/songwriter that represented the United Kingdom as part of the duo Electro Velvet, in the Eurovision Song Contest 2015 with the song "Still in Love with You".
-For the majority of his career, Larke has been a solo artist, although some of his other musical endeavours have been varied, working with British rock bands, X and Manimal, before later collaborating with electronic act Teflon Child and big beat pioneer, Cut La Roc.
+Alex Larke (born Alexis Kenneth Larke; 25 May 1979) (also known as Larkey Larke or Larkey) is a British singer/songwriter who represented the United Kingdom as part of the duo Electro Velvet, in the Eurovision Song Contest 2015 with the song "Still in Love with You".
+For most of his career, Larke has been a solo artist, although he also worked with British rock bands, X and Manimal, before later collaborating with electronic act Teflon Child and big beat pioneer, Cut La Roc.

 In 2017, Larke released his debut solo album, entitled Disposable Love.
 The album was preceded by two singles, "Shine On" and "Belladonna".

 Career

 Early beginnings

 Born in Welwyn Garden City, Larke was raised, with his sister Anna, by father Jerry, a motorcycle racer, and his Athens, Greece-born mother Penelope, a seamstress.
 Living in a council house, Larke had a very modest, but happy working-class upbringing in a home that forever had music playing on the stereo.
 Bands such as the Kinks, the Rolling Stones, the Who, the Police and Elvis Presley would provide him with the basis of his musical influences that would endure through his career.

 Larke has performed for the Rolling Stones tribute group The Rollin' Clones, touring the UK and internationally with the band since 2007.

 He has recently worked with big beat pioneer Cut La Roc on his album Larger Than Life, which also features Ice-T collaborator Donald D and Snow Patrol frontman Gary Lightbody.